gobbyo/IoT/docs/tutorial-dpsx509deviceenrollment.md

 Required.
 If resources were created during the tutorial.
 If no resources were created, state that there are no resources to clean up in this section.
 -->
+## Enroll your device

+1. Create a file named [todo].
+1. Add the following import statements to your

+import asyncio
+import socket
+import uuid
+from decouple import config
+from azure.iot.device import Message,X509
+from azure.iot.device.aio import ProvisioningDeviceClient, IoTHubDeviceClient import modules.raspipaddress as raspipaddress

 ## Clean up resources